mutantkeeper/evolve-drivers/README.md

 ## Drive on streets

 After I added blocks to the map, I noticed that mutants are still quite blind.
 This is because they don't have full map state in the memory.
-Although they can read pane state any position, but without control flow statements (`if`, `for`, ...), they have no way to iterate all pane states on the map.
+Although they can read pane state at any position, but without control flow statements (`if`, `for`, ...), they have no way to iterate all pane states on the map.

 So the new plan is to add the `JUMP` opcode.
 To avoid infinite loop, I am going to limit the number of total instructions a mutant can run per turn.